-You'll meet Condition A if you were born in the UK with a UK domicile or origin and you were UK resident for the 2022 to 2023 tax year.
+You'll meet Condition A if you were born in the UK with a UK domicile of origin and you were UK resident for the 2023 to 2024 tax year.
 If you've put 'X' in this box you cannot claim the remittance basis.
 You must put an entry in box 25.